mwlt68/Labyrinth-Game/README.md

 # Labyrinth-Game

-This game is my personal idea.Also I create labyrinth algorithm and bot algorithm.
+This game is my personal idea that developing on Unity.Also I create labyrinth algorithm and bot algorithm.

 You can watch game video from 'GameScreenShots/Oynanis.mp4'